baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

 use example_package::msg::HandleMsg as CallbackHandleMsg;
 ```
 I included some example `use`s that you may not already have listed.
 Add as needed.
 The last one is the important one.
 You first add an "example_package" dependency in the Cargo.toml to point to the repo of the contract you want to call.
 Change "example_package" to whatever package name is listed in their Cargo.toml.
 The `use` statement above will use all the HandleMsg definitions in the contract you want to call and allow you to refer to them as the CallbackHandleMsg enum.
-Alternatively you could just copy and paste the HandleMsg enum to match what is defined in the contract you want to call.
+If their HandleMsg enum is NOT defined in the typical msg.rs file, you will change the `use` statement to include the specific crate it is defined in.
+Alternatively you could just copy and paste the HandleMsg enum you want to use, and define it in your own contract instead of including the `use` statement.
 ```rust
 ...
     HandleMsgName {